NLnetLabs/rpki-doc/source/krill/index.rst

 =====

-Krill is a free, open source Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority and Publication Server, written in Rust.
+Krill is a free, open source Resource Public Key Infrastructure (RPKI) daemon, featuring a Certificate Authority and Publication Server, written by NLnet Labs in the Rust programming language.

 This implementation will allow operators to run their own Certificate Authority (CA) as a child of a Regional Internet Registry or a different parent, such as a National Internet Registry (NIR) or Enterprise.
 The CA will allow operators to generate and publish their own cryptographic material, including all certificates and ROAs.